Ben5/Smiffony/README.md

 I am building this on stack of Nginx and PHP-FPM instead of my more familiar Apache 2.2, and my impressions so far are good.
 I will probably have to get this framework running on Apache soon, so that I can run performance comparisons (for science!).

+I have now completed the tutorial, and will now be looking to incorporate the Smiffony framework into some other projects.